GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    GSHHG (Wessel, P., and W. H. F. Smith, 1996, A Global, self-consistent, hierarchical, high-resolution shoreline database, *J. Geophys.
 Res.
 101*, 8741-8743).

 ..
-[47]
-   Microsoft Services for *UNIX* is formerly known as Interix, in the distant past known as OpenNT.

-..
 [48]
    cygwin.com